CS48X0-Behavior-Tool-Project/behavior-rating-tool/README.md

 cp ./src/.env.example ./src/.env
 ```

-Once the .env file is created, fill in the necessary environment variables in the file itself.
+Once the .env file is created, we need to replace an important line.
+This line is left as is in the .env.example file simply for CircleCI.
+However, on your system you will need to replace DB_HOST=127.0.0.1 with DB_HOST=mysql.
+Everything else should be left as is.

 ### 1.5 Pull Relevant Composer Packages